 - Roast until tender, about 20 minutes at 425°F.

 Yes!
 I was pleasantly surprised.
 While I love the sharp, peppery taste of fresh radishes, I’ve discovered that I also enjoy them cooked.
 Cooking downplays their sharpness and brings out a pleasant creaminess.

 In fact, if you’re not a fan of raw radishes, and were wondering how can you make them taste better, I suggest you try this recipe.

 They taste very mild when they’re cooked.
 So if you prefer bolder flavors, try adding seasonings (onion powder, dried herbs) or sprinkle them with Parmesan cheese prior to roasting.

 Another option if you’re after bolder flavors is to roast the radishes in olive oil and balsamic vinegar – a tablespoon of each – instead of using butter.

 I like to serve this side dish with crispy baked chicken thighs.
-It’s convenient because I can make both dishes in the same 400F oven, roasting the radishes for just a little longer if needed.
+It’s convenient because I can make both dishes in the same 400F oven, cooking the radishes for just a little longer than 20 minutes if needed.

 How healthy are radishes?